LinuxForHealth/FHIR/fhir-persistence-schema/docs/SchemaMigration.md

 The DDL for most objects (like tables) is specified once.
 Changes to the table structure are applied as alter statements and assigned an increasing version id.
 We use a simple version number tracking to identify which changes (deltas) need to be applied to a particular object.

 The schema update utility first reads the VERSION_HISTORY table, loading all records for the target schema (e.g. FHIRDATA).
 The utility only applies changes which have a version number greater than the currently recorded version.
 Once the DDL has been applied successfully, the version number is updated in VERSION_HISTORY.
 This makes the processed idempotent.
 Subsequent runs of the schema update utility only apply changes which have a greater version id value than the most recently stored value for each object.

-Enhancements to schema migration handling are tracked in [issue-1163](https://github.com/IBM/FHIR/issues/1163).

 ## TABLESPACES